epa095/talks/lisp-18/PITCHME.md

 ```

 +++
-But what about the result values?
+But what about the result value?
+It could indicate success/failure.

 ```
 (defun report-result (result form)
   (progn